-However, the departure of key HPC faculty in March 2023 led the SPPH to evaluate the long-term implications of maintaining the HPC Concentration during the implementation of a new strategic plan by the inaugural SPPH

-Dean.
-The faculty voted in March 2023 to initiate the closure/teach-out of the HPC Concentration, but to ensure that existing and incoming students who intended to pursue the Concentration would be permitted to complete their MPH under the HPC Concentration.
-The Dean has assigned Dr. Queen to the HPC concentration to cover courses that would otherwise have been covered by the departed faculty until the Concentration students have received courses needed for completion of the Concentration.
-Unless advised otherwise by CEPH, the department will issue a substantive change closing this Concentration after all HPC students have graduated.
+However, the departure of key HPC faculty in March 2023 led the SPPH to evaluate the long-term implications of maintaining the HPC Concentration during the formulation of a new strategic plan by the inaugural SPPH Dean.
+The faculty voted in March 2023 to initiate the closure/teach-out of the HPC Concentration, ensuring that existing and incoming students who intended to pursue the HPC Concentration would be permitted to complete their MPH degrees under the HPC Concentration to cover courses that would otherwise have been covered by the departed faculty until the HPC Concentration.
+The Dean has assigned Dr. Courtney Queen to the HPC Concentration to cover courses that would otherwise have been covered by the departed faculty until the HPC Concentration.
+The Program will evaluate the degree plan of all HPC students in Fall 2023 and make a plan to ensure that all students will have the courses needed to complete the degree.
+The Program will issue a substantive change closing this concentration after this plan is established.
 This teach-out is in accordance with TTUHSC standards and processes.